marcoplaneo/planeo_internship/documentation/GIT.md

 * commit: includes the added changes in a snapshot/'safe' version
 * push: upload your local version to the remote repository
 * pull: download the newest version to your local repository
+* fetch: checks if there was pushed something
 * log: shows history of commits with additional information
 * rm: removes files or collection of files
 * mv: moves or renames file or collection of files without deleting their history